Burghley House: Today

 The Lincolnshire county boundary crosses the park between the town of Stamford and the house.
 Burghley is located in the ancient Soke of Peterborough, once a part of Northamptonshire but now for ceremonial purposes in Cambridgeshire; for planning and other municipal functions the house is in the Peterborough unitary authority.

 The house is a Grade I listed building, with separately Grade I listed north courtyard and gate.
 The listing document for the House provided this summary: "C19 and C20 formal gardens and pleasure grounds, developed from those originally designed by Lancelot Brown, surrounded by a park of C16 origins for which Brown provided extensive plans between 1754 and 1777".

-The residents of the house since 2007 were Miranda Rock, director of the Burghley House Preservation Trust, granddaughter of the 6th Marquess of Exeter and daughter of Lady Victoria Leatham with Orlando Rock (chairman of Christie's UK) and their family.
-Data before the COVID-19 pandemic in the United Kingdom indicated that the number of visitors to the site each year had almost doubled during Miranda Rock's tenure, to 110,000.
+The residents of the house since 2007 were Miranda Rock, director of the Burghley House Preservation Trust, granddaughter of the 6th Marquess of Exeter and daughter of Lady Victoria Leatham, with Orlando Rock (chairman of Christie's UK) and their family.
+Data before the COVID-19 pandemic indicated that the number of visitors to the site each year had almost doubled during Miranda Rock's tenure, to 110,000.

 One of the more curious and prominent features of the house, is the presence of fourteen green sea turtle (Chelonia mydas) skulls on the wall in the kitchen.
 These are likely the remnants of the Victorian delicacy turtle soup, which heavily reduced green sea turtle numbers and eventually dropped out of favour with the upper classes.